6676401088/CNN-cuda/README.md

   153: int length_map[]    = {32,	32, 32, 32, 32, 32, 32, 32, 16, 16, 16, 16, 16, 16,  8,  8,  8,  8,  8,  8,  1,  1};
   154: int number_map[]    = { 3, 16, 16, 16, 16, 16, 16, 16, 32, 32, 32, 32, 32, 32, 64, 64, 64, 64, 64, 64, 64, 10};
   ```
-  - There is no type for input layer but "MNIST" and "CIFAR-10" are used to select the data to be read in main()
+  - There is no type for input layer but "MNIST" and "CIFAR-10" are used to select the data to be read in the main
   - Type start with 'C(connecting/convolution)' and 'P(padding/pooling)' is for hidden layer.

   	```